 The Christian Sabbath is life in Jesus Christ, in whom every believer finds true rest.
 The weekly seventh-day Sabbath is a shadow that prefigured the true Reality to whom it pointed – our Lord and Savior Jesus Christ.

 We publish a booklet titled The Christian Sabbath: Divine Rest in Christ.
-The booklet examines in detail the theological underpinning for the conclusion that the Sabbath for Christians is not a day of the week that needs to be made “holy” by physical rest from labor.
-It demonstrates that the Sabbath rest is now only a kind of “shadow” – or we could say metaphor – for the kingdom life that believers enter through faith in Christ.
-Thus, in their “Sabbath rest,” Christians enjoy the real thing – eternal life as a gift of God – to which the physical old covenant Sabbath rest could only point.
+It examines in detail the theological underpinning for the conclusion that the Sabbath for Christians is not a day of the week that needs to be made “holy” by physical rest from labor.
+It demonstrates that the Sabbath rest is only a “shadow” – or we could say metaphor – for the life that believers enter through faith in Christ.
+In their “Sabbath rest,” Christians enjoy the real thing – eternal life as a gift of God – to which the physical old covenant Sabbath rest could only point.

-Having said that, it is understandable why some Sabbatarians might find it difficult to be comfortable with such an understanding of the Sabbath, even when the underlying theology sounds right.
-If a person has been taught for years that the Sabbath rest or some other Mosaic law should be kept literally, it might be somewhat difficult to accept with calm certainty that this command – stated with such forcefulness in the Ten Commandments and the rest of the Law of Moses (Exodus 31:12-17) – should have only figurative meaning for Christians.
+We can understand why some Sabbatarians would not be comfortable with such an understanding of the Sabbath, even when the underlying theology sounds right.
+If a person has been taught for years that the Sabbath rest or some other Mosaic law should be kept literally, it might be difficult to accept that this command – stated with such forcefulness in the Ten Commandments and the Law of Moses (Exodus 31:12-17) – should have only figurative meaning for Christians.

-What would ease or eliminate the Sabbatarians’ concern over the teaching that the Sabbath rest has only “shadow” value for Christians?
-Perhaps if they could see examples of Old Testament commands being interpreted in a figurative way by the apostles who wrote and influenced the New Testament writers, they might be more receptive to the new understanding of the Sabbath rest.
-The purpose of this article, then, is to show how a number of commands in the Law that mandated literalworship practices of various kinds under the old covenant have only “shadow” or figurative meaning – pointing to Christ – under the new covenant.
+What could ease or eliminate the Sabbatarians’ concern over the teaching that the Sabbath rest has only “shadow” value for Christians?
+Perhaps if they could see examples of Old Testament commands being interpreted in a figurative way by the apostles who wrote and influenced the New Testament writers, they might be more receptive to the metaphorical understanding of the Sabbath rest.
+The purpose of this article, then, is to show that a number of commands in the Law have only “shadow” or figurative meaning – pointing to Christ – under the new covenant.

 Some general considerations

 The Holy Scriptures of the Jewish nation, or the Christian Old Testament, have many things to say that foreshadow Jesus Christ and his redemptive work.
-What is stated in these Scriptures actually refers to a then future reality to be fulfilled in Christ.
+These Scriptures refer to a reality that would be fulfilled in Christ.
 This is discussed in several places in the New Testament.

 As a principle of biblical interpretation, then, we can see that it is proper to understand literal statements of various kinds in the Old Testament as applying in a “shadow” or figurative way to Jesus and his redemptive work.
 The question that follows is, can we see examples of literal commands in the Law that apply to Christians only in a spiritual way?
 The answer is yes.